cuplv/droidel/README.md

 (1) Currently, Droidel's harness is designed for flow-insensitive analysis.
 It does not faithfully model the invocation order of callbacks in the Android framework, and thus would not be suitable for direct use by a flow-sensitive analysis.
 We hope to add support for flow-sensitive harness generation in the future.

 (2) There are other Android framework methods that use reflection under the hood that we also do not (yet) handle.
-Fragment's are the most glaring example of this.

 Troubleshooting